-The Authority's operating revenues include revenue from loans in the form of administrative fees, interest on loans, and income earned on investments.
-Operating expenses include interest expense on outstanding short-term and long-term debt and administrative expenses.
-The change in operating revenues and expenses for fiscal years ended June 30, 2020, and June 30, 2019 can primarily be attributed to the QSCB program.
+The change in operating revenues and expenses for fiscal years ended June 30, 2020, and June 30, 2019, can primarily be attributed to the QSCB program.
 The QSCB had an increase in value in the Sinking Fund which resulted in a significant increase in unrealized investment earnings and increase in net position.
-In addition, other expenses for fiscal years ended June 30, 2020 and June 30, 2018 were higher due to bond issuance costs paid.
+In addition, other expenses for fiscal years ended June 30, 2020, and June 30, 2019, were higher due to bond issuance costs paid.